 We like to venture down Route 17 in the Pawleys/Murrells corridor to hit some phenomenal but off-the-beaten-path options.
 Here are seven — out of MANY — of our faves, in no particular order:

-2) Bistro 217 (Pawleys Island): This sweet spot received the TripAdvisor Certificate of Excellence, and it’s not just because of their famous burger.
+This sweet spot received the TripAdvisor Certificate of Excellence, and it’s not just because of their famous burger.
 The appetizer menu is loaded with delicious seafood options, and if you’re in the mood for something a little different, try the shrimp-and-mussel-filled paella.
-The 217 Eggplant Treasure Chest tops fried eggplant with local shrimp, scallops and grouper in basil-parmesan sauce — and is a delicious way to eat your way through the region.
+The 217 Eggplant Treasure Chest tops fried eggplant with local shrimp, scallops, and grouper in basil-parmesan sauce — and is a delicious way to eat your way through the region.

-4) Lee’s Inlet Kitchen: This is an old school spot but in the best possible way.
+This is an old-school spot but in the best possible way.
 The same family has owned it since 1948, so expect standbys done right.
-It behooves visitors to come very hungry, so take the plunge with either the fried or broiled Lee’s Shore Dinner, comprising either shrimp or oyster cocktail, cup of clam chowder or she-crab soup, 3 ounces of lobster, flounder filet, oysters, scallops, deviled crab and fantail shrimp.
-Only if you were a shark would you have license to consume more fresh fish.
+It behooves visitors to come very hungrily, so take the plunge with either the fried or broiled Lee’s Shore Dinner, comprising either shrimp or oyster cocktail, a cup of clam chowder or she-crab soup, 3 ounces of lobster, flounder filet, oysters, scallops, deviled crab and fantail shrimp.
+Only if you were a shark would you have a license to consume more fresh fish.

-5) Frank’s Restaurant (Pawleys Island): Here’s another local institution, and a good option for that special occasion worthy of a big night out.
-Go for the sautéed mini crab and lobster cakes for a tidy small plate option, or the pan seared jumbo scallops over vegetable risotto for heartier fare.
+Here’s another local institution, and a good option for that special occasion worthy of a big night out.
+Go for the sautéed mini crab and lobster cakes for a tidy small plate option or the pan-seared jumbo scallops over vegetable risotto for heartier fare.
 Crispy fried oysters with green goddess dipping sauce leave our mouthwatering.

-7) Wicked Tuna (Murrells Inlet): Big, boisterous and bold is the name of their seafood (and ambiance) game, where Fried South Carolina Sea Bass and Blackened Trigger commingle with Hamachi Nigiri and Spider Rolls.
-The Raw Bar offers just-out-of-the-water delicacies, and the Catch of the Day sandwich special guarantees the freshest fish in two-handed eating form.
+Big, boisterous, and bold is the name of their seafood (and ambiance) game, where Fried South Carolina Sea Bass and Blackened Trigger commingle with Hamachi Nigiri and Spider Rolls.
+The Raw Bar offers just-out-of-the-water delicacies and the Catch of the Day sandwich special guarantees the freshest fish in two-handed eating form.
 We love this spacious spot for larger get-togethers with friends.